dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/README.md

 ## Relocation Roadmaps - Post-Intake Routing Workflow

+Built to automate post-intake contact triage for an active relocation lead generation system - 3,500+ contacts across five target markets, routed by completeness into prioritized review queues.

 This workflow handles contacts after they have already been created in HubSpot.
 It checks whether the intake is complete, assigns a routing status, logs the result, and sends an internal email alert.
 HubSpot is the source of truth, Zapier handles the routing logic, Google Sheets keeps a log, and Gmail sends the notifications.

 ## Relocation Roadmaps - Post-Intake Routing Workflow